alextaujenis/code-challenge/README.md

 - [ ] Implement RuboCop for project linting
 - [ ] Implement Simplecov for test coverage
 - [ ] Implement a test watcher to run specs upon save
+- [ ] Create recursive SQL instead of ruby
+- [ ] Convert the Bst into a Ruby set